vtheegula/studious-invention/README.md

 # Project Setup Guide

-This guide walks you through setting up the environment to run the application, including configuring a Google Cloud VM, installing Docker, and setting up Ollama with DeepSeek.
+This guide walks you through setting up the environment to run the application, including configuring a Google Cloud VM, installing Docker, and setting up Ollama with DeepSeek-r1:8b.

 ## Prerequisites
 Before starting, ensure you have: